-The Property was built in 1966, last renovated in 2002, and already offers restricted affordable rents.
+The Property, formerly known as Hidden Brooks Apartments, were built in 1972, last renovated in 2001, and already offers restricted affordable rents.

-The current restricted rents are enforced by CSCDA's bond regulatory agreement from 2002, in which the City is a third-party beneficiary, and the 2002 TCAC regulatory agreement.
-The restrictions will continue substantially the same as they are now:
+The current restricted rents are enforced by CSCDA's bond regulatory agreement from 2001, as amended and restated in 2008.
+The restrictions will continue as they are now:

-• 106 apartments (30%) will continue to be rent restricted serving tenants with maximum incomes of 50% of the area median income ("AMI"), with current incomes up to \$49,875 for a two-person family in a one-bedroom apartment, with the limit varying by household size.
-Rents are initially expected to range from \$1,247 for a one bedroom to \$1,496 for a two bedroom;

-- 246 apartments (70%) will continue to be rent restricted serving tenants with maximum incomes of 60% of the AMI with current incomes up to \$59,850 for a two-person family in a one-bedroom apartment, with the limit varying by household size.
-Rents are initially expected to range from \$1,496 for a one bedroom to \$1,796 for a two bedroom; and - Two two-bedroom apartments for resident managers will remain unrestricted.
+- 40 apartments (20%) will offer restricted rents serving tenants with maximum incomes of 50% of the area median income ("AMI"). \$49,875 for a two-person family in a onebedroom apartment, with the limit varying by household size.
+Rents are initially expected to range from \$1,247 for a one bedroom to \$1,496 for a two bedroom; - 160 apartments (80%) will offer restricted rents for tenants at or below 60% AMI with current incomes up to \$59,850 for a two-person family in a one-bedroom apartment, with the limit varying by household size.
+Rents are initially expected to range from \$1,496 for a one bedroom to \$1,796 for a two bedroom; and - One two-bedroom apartment for a resident manager will remain unrestricted.

-The Project is located in a desirable location within a mixed-use neighborhood with major shopping, schools, and recreational amenities located within a short distance.
+The Property is located in a desirable location within a mixed-use neighborhood with major shopping, schools, and recreational amenities located within a short distance.
 Access to groceries, pharmacy and shopping is convenient and is within reasonable walking distance.
-Located on a large 17-acre lot, the Project also offer a clubhouse, tennis court, basketball court, two swimming pools, two playgrounds, laundry facilities and covered parking.
+Located on a large 7-acre lot, the Property also offer a clubhouse, fitness center, a grilling area, a playground, laundry facilities and a computer center for residents' use.